ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - `Decision author`:
   Is the person who creates the decision PR.
 - `Decision reviewers`:
-  Are the persons who review the decision PR.
+  Are the people who review the decision PR.

 ### Main Purpose

+The main purpose of decisions is
-- Of decisions is to have clear descriptions of technical problems and solutions.
+- to have clear descriptions of technical problems and solutions.
-- Of the decision process is to get a common understanding of the problems and the impacts of possible solutions.
+- to get a common understanding of the problems and the impacts of possible solutions.

 ## Constraints